fikayo-sanni/ductape-docs/docs/processors/getting-started.md

 - `save(data: IProductStorageProcessorInput)`: Saves data to storage using the processor service.

-### Cloud Functions

-The `cloudFunction` interface allows you to invoke cloud functions:

-- `invoke(data: IProductFunctionProcessorInput)`: Invokes a cloud function using the processor service.

 ### Message Brokers

 The `messageBroker` interface allows you to handle message queues: